Lakshmi-Balanagu/Ansible-Tasks/Create Files on App Servers using Ansible/ReadMe.md

 # Process:

+## 1. Create inventory file(e.g., `~/playbook/inventory`).
-## 1. Create the Playbook
+## 2. Create the Playbook
-Create an Ansible playbook (e.g., `playbook.yml`) with the necessary tasks and configurations that define actions like creating the file `/home/app.txt`, setting permissions, and ensuring ownership for each app server.
+Create an Ansible playbook (e.g., `~/playbook/playbook.yml`) with the necessary tasks and configurations that define actions like creating the file `/home/app.txt`, setting permissions, and ensuring ownership for each app server.
-## 2. Run the Playbook
+## 3. Run the Playbook
    ```bash
    ansible-playbook -i ~/playbook/inventory ~/playbook/playbook.yml
    ```